rlankhorst/zip-recipes/src/PREMIUM_README.md

 Finished adding Arabic, Finnish and German.

 = 4.13 =
 Greek + bug fixes + automatic nutrition calculator for Lover plan members.
 Learn more here: https://www.ziprecipes.net/automatic-nutrition-landing-page/

-= 4.11 =
-Change the way visitor ratings are done.

-= 4.12 =
-Fixed post rendering for non-English sites and sites that use non-Lover package.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==